php-ru/symfony-docs-ru/contributing/code/security.rst

 #.
 Publish the post on the official Symfony `blog`_ (it must also be added to
    the "`Security Advisories`_" category);
 #.
 Update the public `security advisories database`_ maintained by the
-   FriendsOfPHP organization and which is used by the ``security:check`` command.
+   FriendsOfPHP organization and which is used by :ref:`the check:security command <security-checker>`.

 .. note::